RevenueCat/purchases-ios/Contributing/RELEASING.md

     1. Input new version number
     2. Update CHANGELOG.latest.md to include the latest changes.
 Call out API changes (if any).
 You can use the existing CHANGELOG.md as a base for formatting.
 To compile the changelog, you can compare the changes between the base branch for the release (usually main) against the latest release, by checking https://github.com/revenuecat/purchases-ios/compare/<latest_release>...<base_branch>.
 For example, https://github.com/revenuecat/purchases-ios/compare/4.1.0...main.
     3. A new branch and PR will automatically be created
-3. Merge PR when approved
+3. When the PR is approved, approve the hold job created in CircleCI.
-4. Make a tag and push, the rest will be performed automatically by CircleCI.
+4. A tag will be automatically pushed to the repo and the rest of the release will be performed automatically by CircleCI.
 If the automation fails, you can revert to manually calling `bundle exec fastlane deploy`.